 Security risk profiles can help quantify cybersecurity risk.

-Small businesses often think they don't have to worry about cybersecurity, but these companies are usually the easiest targets for cyber criminals.
-Some 43 percent of cyberattacks were directed at organizations with 250 employees or less in 2015, according to Symantec.
+Small businesses often think they don't have to worry about cybersecurity, but these companies are usually the easiest targets for cybercriminals.
+Some 43% of cyberattacks were directed at organizations with 250 employees or less in 2015, according to Symantec.

 Jorge Rey, chief information security officer for accounting firm Kaufman Rossin, said that businesses that handle customer data – especially sensitive information, such as medical records – need to have some type of security measures in place.
 That doesn't necessarily mean you need to lock your business down in a fortress, but it's important to assess your situation and determine the best course of action.